The Family SSAS

 Building a legacy using a Family SSAS

 With a successful strategy, a Family SSAS can keep growing and providing benefits for many generations.
 It is a facility to hand-down wealth and assets as well as ensure smooth continuation of the family company.
 As long as there are funds within the SSAS, it can continue to be passed down through the family.
 Beneficiaries nominated within the SSAS are entitled to draw benefits straight away, should a member die.
 They do not need to wait until they are at least 55.
-A SSAS is a great way to ensure ultimate inheritance planning and tax efficiency.
-If the plan is to build the legacy, then a SSAS is a fantastic too, for accruing assets and securing them for future generations.
+A SSAS is a great way to ensure ultimate tax efficiency.
+If the plan is to build the legacy, then a SSAS is a fantastic tool, for accruing assets and securing them for future generations.

 Saving tax with a Family SSAS